She Chinese: Distribution

 The following maps show ethnic She townships and other administrative divisions (highlighted in magenta) in Zhejiang, Fujian, and Jiangxi provinces.
-The She people of these three provinces speak Shehua, while the She of central Guangdong and Guizhou speak Hmongic languages.
+The She people of these three provinces speak She, while the She of central Guangdong and Guizhou speak Hmongic languages.

-The most Shehua speakers are located in Ningde Prefecture, Fujian, and Wenzhou and Lishui Prefectures, Zhejiang.
-Smaller communities of Shehua speakers are located in central Zhejiang, southern Fujian, the mountainous interior of western Fujian, southeastern Anhui, eastern Guangdong and northeastern Jiangxi near its border with Fujian.
-It is not known whether Shehua is spoken by She people living in central and southern Jiangxi.
+The most She speakers are located in Ningde Prefecture, Fujian, and Wenzhou and Lishui Prefectures, Zhejiang.
+Smaller communities of She speakers are located in central Zhejiang, southern Fujian, the mountainous interior of western Fujian, southeastern Anhui, eastern Guangdong, and northeastern Jiangxi near its border with Fujian.
+It is not known whether She is spoken by She people living in central and southern Jiangxi.

 Phonology

+She is a very dialectally uniform language.
+Like many southern Chinese languages, it has syllables with stop codas, traditionally considered as part of a separate tone class.
+Much like its sister branch Hakka Chinese, it has the same three nasal codas as well as three stop codas.
+However, the /k/ coda has evolved into a glottal stop.

+Consonants

+In addition to the consonants listed below, She also has a null initial, often realized as a glottal stop.

-Like many Hakka dialects, most Shehua dialects have the final stop consonants -p, -t, and -k.
-Some varieties of the Mindong Shehua dialect (including the Fu'an and Fuding varieties) have the initial voiceless lateral fricative ɬ- where other Shehua dialects have an initial s-.
+Some dialects of She in eastern Fujian (including the Fú'ān and Fúdǐng varieties) have the initial voiceless lateral fricative ɬ- where other She dialects have an initial s-.

+Only a limited number of consonants can act as a coda, including the nasals and the plain labial, dental, and glottal stops.

+Vowels

+The syllabic coronal consonant /z̩/, frequently known in Chinese linguistics as the apical vowel, is also found in some dialects of She.

+Tones

-Shehua has 6 phonemic contour tones, which can be organized into the following 6 tone categories (You 2002:80-83).
+She has 4 phonemic contour tones, which can be organized into the following 6 tone categories (You 2002:80-83); the Dark Going tone has merged into the Dark Level tone in the development of She.
+Almost all She dialects have identical tone values in each tone category, which are provided below.